isobit/cli/README.md

 }
 ```

+Default values for custom types are represented in help text using
+`fmt.Sprintf("%v", value)`.
+This can be overridden by defining a `String()
+string` method with the type itself or a pointer to the type as the receiver.

 ## Contexts and Signal Handling

 Here is an example of a "sleep" program which sleeps for the specified